softwareinmotion/ibanizator/README.md

 ## Update Banking List from Deutsche Bundesbank

-When the Deutsche Bundesbank updates their list, simple download the new `.txt` file and replace the file located at `https://github.com/CashCapeAdmin/ibanizator/blob/master/db/blz.txt`
+When the Deutsche Bundesbank updates their list, simple download the new `.txt` file and replace the file located at `https://github.com/CashCapeAdmin/ibanizator/blob/master/db/blz.txt` from here [Bundesbank](https://www.bundesbank.de/en/tasks/payment-systems/services/bank-sort-codes/download-bank-sort-codes-626218).

 Create a new minor release and update the gem in the project.